 Once two or more systems successfully pass the existing tasks (appeared in leaderboard of the last task) the new task with the increased performance-sensitive parameter values** will be appended to the challenge.
 Participating systems will be automatically registered to participation in newly added tasks.

-Winner of the last leaderboard at the moment of cut-off-date (the best performing and stable system with the lowest latency) wins the round of the round of the challenge and gets the price.
+Winner of the last leaderboard at the moment of cut-off-date (the best performing and stable system with the lowest latency) wins the round of the challenge and gets the price.

 * The latency is calculated as the difference between (1) the system clock time when the output tuple (anomaly tuple) was pulled by the solution into the output queue and (2) the system clock time when the last contributing input tuple (datapoint) was consumed by the solution from the input queue.